dimsemenov/PhotoSwipe/docs/adding-ui-elements.md

 ```

 All default buttons and elements also use this syntax, so you can look up more examples in folder `/src/js/ui/` within the repository.

+If you need to override or slightly adjust existing buttons - feel free to use [`uiElement` filter](filters#uielement).

 `registerElement` is not the only method to add various UI elements, it's just an optional shortcut.
 Feel free to append elements manually.